davlaj/lab1-secure-etl-glue-s3-kms/README.md

 ---

+## 💸 Cost Protection & Monitoring

+This project was conducted in a personal AWS account with all billing safety mechanisms enabled:

+- ✅ **Budget Alerts**:
+  - `Zero-Spend Budget`: alerts when costs exceed $0.01
+  - `Monthly Budget`: $5/month soft limit with email alerts at 85% and 100%

+- ✅ **Anomaly Detection Monitor**:
+  - Name: `aws-lab-anomaly-monitor`
+  - Monitors total monthly spend at the account level
+  - Uses Amazon SNS for immediate alerting in case of spending spikes

+- ✅ **Manual Cleanup Script**:
+  - All lab resources are cleaned up with [`delete_all_lab1_resources.sh`](cli/delete_all_lab1_resources.sh)

+These safeguards ensure full cost transparency and control throughout the lab process.

+---

 ## 🧠 Author & Motivation

 This project is part of a hands-on AWS portfolio to demonstrate secure cloud data engineering capabilities.